-There's comfort yet; they are assailable;

-Then be thou jocund: ere the bat hath flown

-His cloister'd flight, ere to black Hecate's summons

-The shard-borne beetle with his drowsy hums

-Hath rung night's yawning peal, there shall be done

-A deed of dreadful note.
+There's comfort yet; they are assailable.
+Then be thou jocund.
+Ere the bat hath flown His cloister'd flight, ere to black Hecate's summons The shard-born beetle, with his drowsy hums, Hath rung night's yawning peal, there shall be done A deed of dreadful note.

+LADY MACBETH.
 What's to be done?

 Be innocent of the knowledge, dearest chuck, Till thou applaud the deed.
-Come, seeling night, Scarf up the tender eye of pitiful day; And with thy bloody and invisible hand Cancel and tear to pieces that great bond Which keeps me pale!
-Light thickens; and the crow Makes wing to the rooky wood: Good things of day begin to droop and drowse; While night's black agents to their preys do rouse.
+Come, seeling night, Scarf up the tender eye of pitiful day, And with thy bloody and invisible hand Cancel and tear to pieces that great bond Which keeps me pale!-Light thickens; and the crow Makes wing to th' rooky wood.
+Good things of day begin to droop and drowse, Whiles night's black agents to their preys do rouse.
 Thou marvell'st at my words: but hold thee still; Things bad begun make strong themselves by ill.
-So, prithee, go with me.
+So, pr'ythee, go with me.